andreterceiro/dio-kotlin--estruturas-de-controle-de-fluxo-e-colecoes/README.md

 In another words:

 - You can't have duplicated items in a set;
-- You can't access an item in a set by its index.
+- You can't access an item in a set by its index;
+- As you could see, we can't modify an item of a mutable set using the "array access" style, but to add items in a set we have the method `add()`;